Kitchen Sink Storage

 Reorganization Requires Planning

-I had my own water drip recently under the kitchen cabinet, after severe cold weather.
-The outside pipe did not break, but we had a leak under the sink that needed attention.
-After a week, with a fan blowing air on the wet cabinets, I was ready to return my cleaning items to their home storage area.
+I had my own water drip under the kitchen cabinet during some severely cold weather.
+The outside pipe did not break, but there was a leak under the sink that needed attention.
+For a week the fan blew air into the wet cabinets to dry them out.
+As it dried out, I was ready to return my cleaning items to their storage area.

 My first job was to toss out any products that I never used.
 I bagged these for special trash days when chemical containers are picked up.
 I trashed a few soggy items that I didn't want to mess with.
 After cleaning the surface of the cabinet, I was ready to fill up the space again.
-My thought was that I would clean the shelf well and not have to reorganize for a l-o-n-g time.
+My thought was to clean the cabinet shelf well and not have to reorganize for a l-o-n-g time.

 I had a few plastic containers that I used to make supplies more reachable and to create more space.
-All of my dog items went into one plastic basket, that can be removed easily.
+All of my dog items were placed into one plastic basket that can be removed easily.
 Items that I rarely use were put into a basket in the back of my cabinet.
-Items that I use regularly and often are now grouped together by type toward the front of the shelf.
+Items that I use on a regular basis I grouped together toward the front of the shelf.
 For example, all of my furniture polish is shelved together.
 My boxes of supplies are stacked together.
-Along the way, I had purchased items that I did not yet need.
+I had purchased items that I did not yet need.
 As a result, there were several cans or bottles of the same thing.
 My goal is to use all of what I have before buying more and eliminate some containers under my sink.
 Taking an inventory of my cabinet should help me plan my purchases better and keep me organized.

 I don't know if you can see it or not, but in the middle of the shelf is a white plastic container, propped on its side.
 It contains rubber gloves, clean sponges, etc. With little or no effort, I can remove this container for easy access.